ohauer/neco-apps/docs/maintenance.md

 ## kube-storage-version-migrator

 1. Check the [release page](https://github.com/kubernetes-sigs/kube-storage-version-migrator/releases) for changes.
+   - Note that kube-storage-version-migrator might not be GA.
+We are using pre-release version.
 2. Run the following commands to update the manifests and to check the diff.
    ```console
    $ make update-kube-storage-version-migrator